nothrem/Zend_Db_Query/README.md

 use array and it will automatically convert the column and table names to their aliases.

-In the array, you can pass 2, 3 or 4 values which then will be translated to columns and tables as follows:
+In the array, you can pass 1 to 4 values which then will be translated to columns and tables as follows:

 	$query